Data Centers in Utah

 Power Analysis

-Utah's power infrastructure is a key advantage, characterized by low costs and a reliable grid.
+Utah's power infrastructure is a key advantage for data center operators, characterized by low costs and a reliable grid.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are concentrated in the Salt Lake City metropolitan area, in close proximity to the "Silicon Slopes" tech hub.
-This allows technology, finance, and enterprise companies to easily access their digital infrastructure.
+Proximity To Key Business Districts: Data centers are concentrated near Salt Lake City, providing low-latency connectivity to the "Silicon Slopes" tech corridor.
+This proximity supports the area's robust ecosystem of software, hardware, and enterprise technology companies.

-Tax Advantage For Data Centers: Utah offers substantial, data center-specific tax incentives.
-These programs provide sales and use tax exemptions on equipment, software, and construction, directly reducing the capital expenditure for new builds and major expansions.
+Tax Advantage For Data Centers: Utah offers substantial, data center-specific tax incentives that can dramatically lower the cost of building and equipping a facility.
+These programs include long-term sales and use tax exemptions on equipment and potential property tax abatements, improving the total cost of ownership.

 Natural Disaster Risk

-Utah has a High natural disaster risk profile, with a FEMA National Risk Index score of 94.21, as of September 2025.
-However, the primary risks are distinct from the coastal threats that affect other Western markets.
+Utah has a High natural disaster risk profile, with a FEMA National Risk Index score of 94.21 as of September 2025.
+The risks are entirely terrestrial, with no exposure to hurricanes or coastal flooding.